ajayrp26/BlogByte/README.md

 # BlogByte

-## A simple blog site which supports users and comments.
+## A simple blog site with CRUD operations which also supports comments.

-A multi-page website built using `HTML` and `CSS` and `Javascript` skills which includes different layouts, and styling.
+BlogByte is a multi-page website built using `HTML` and `CSS` and `Javascript` skills which includes different layouts, and styling.
 Along with the webpage design considerations, I worked to appropriately structure the files, as well as use proper formatting & style.
-`node.js` is used on the backend. `Mongoose` is used to store and manage data.
+`node.js` is used on the backend to implement RESTful routing. `Mongoose` is used to store and manage data.
 Errors are handled on both client and server side.

 Tools used:

-- Bootsrap
+- Bootstrap
 - Express
 - MongoDB